 - Staff offering support to the Foodies

 - Provision of venues where the Foodies can work

 Partners for the State-wide Program:

-Examples of local partners include local government/councils, Lutheran Community Care, United Care Wesley and local health care services.
+- Examples of local partners include local government/councils, Community Houses,

 Program Outcomes for Organisations

 Previous evaluation of outcomes for organizations involved in program has shown the following outcomes: